aholachek/redux-usage-report/README.md

 ## 3. Add the `generateReduxReport` and the `DevTools.instrument` store enhancers

+Make sure to put the `DevTools.instrument()` call last in the order of composed functions.

 `configureStore.js`
 ```js
 import { createStore, applyMiddleware, compose } from "redux"